-CIPFA published the Code of Practice "Managing the Risk of Fraud and Corruption" in 2014.
+CIPFA published the Code of Practice on "Managing the Risk of Fraud and Corruption" in 2014.
 The Council has adopted an approach that is appropriate for its fraud & corruption risks and commits to maintain its vigilance to tackle fraud.
+We have no knowledge of any actual, suspected or alleged fraud affecting the Authority, which would cause a material misstatement in the financial statement's either through fraudulent financial reporting and/or misstatements resulting from misappropriation of assets for 2021/2022.